openstack/api-site/openstack-firstapp/doc/source/section1.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this tutorial, you interact with your OpenStack cloud through one of the
-SDKs listed in "Choosing your OpenStack SDK."
+SDKs listed in "Choose your OpenStack SDK."
 The code snippets in this
 initial version of the guide assume that you're using Libcloud.

 .. only:: fog